marcinwiacek/pl1/project9_gen1/readme2.md

 the same issues we have on the Arm side and that x86 had before them").

 This project contains 1st working generation of the PL SoC (System On Chip).
-It was initially created to check, how to create some hardware solutions (+ to proove, that some hardware based solutions can be better than software based one).

-PL1 allows for creating and running OS and apps:
+PL1 currently allows for creating and running OS and apps:

 1. without kernel
-2. with full protecting resources (you don't have hypervisor mode and other stuff, which in the end is always compromised)
+2. with full protecting resources (you don't have hypervisor mode and other stuff, which earlier or later is compromised)
-3. without various unnecessary operations (like copying memory during interrupt or dumping things in ineffective way during task switch)
+3. without various unnecessary operations (like copying memory during interrupts or dumping things in ineffective way during task switch)

 This is done without legacy stuff, which is big advantage (when you don't have something, it cannot be broken).

-Current implementation:
+# Current implementation:

 1. has got support for RS-232 output
 2. has got OS concept directly in the bootloader